Azerbaijan – Georgia – Armenia – Iran

 Day 12: Yerevan City Tour – Etchmiadzin – Zvartnots – Brandy Factory (Armenia) [B,L,D]

 Proceed to the town of Etchmiadzin which is mere 20 km from Yerevan.
 Stop at the ruins of Zvartnots temple – the pearl of the VII Century architecture (inscribed in UNESCO World Heritage list).
 Etchmiadzin Cathedral is one of the oldest standing churches in Christendom.
 It was built in 303 AD over a pagan fire altar.
 The name Echmiadzin means “descent of the Only Begotten”.
 It was believed to have been designated in a vision where Christ came to earth and struck the plains with a golden hammer.
 This landmark is protected by UNESCO as a World Heritage Site.
 Lunch in a local art school tasting homemade dishes.
 Return to Yerevan.
 Visit the famous Yerevan Brandy Factory founded in 1887.
 During the International Exhibition in Paris in 1900, the brandy received the Grand-Prix and the legal right to be called ‘cognac’, not ‘brandy’.
 While the tours the visitors are offered to visit the museum of the factory.
-The bar offers tasting of various old and chateau sort of cognacs, which have mellow-velvety flavor endowed with a rich bouquet of chocolaty-vanilla accents.
-Leisure time.
+The bar offers tasting of various old and chateau sort of cognacs, which have mellow-velvety flavor endowed with a rich bouquet of chocolate-vanilla accents.
+Enjoy some leisure time!!
 Farewell dinner in a traditional Armenian restaurant with live folk music.
-Overnight at the hotel in Yerevan.
+Overnight at in Yerevan.